-The planned giving program of The Library Foundation is The Wilder Society.
 The Edward and Mary Wilder Society recognizes library donors who have made a planned gift, or an annual lifetime gift to the Library Foundation to support the Topeka and Shawnee County Public Library.

 These gifts demonstrate an abiding commitment to the library’s mission and provide an enduring benefit to generations yet to come.

 To notify us of your plans or if you have not already made arrangements, please contact us and we will be glad to talk with you about your plans.